 VIP is honored to be one of the 10 programs in the United States that is a federally-recognized Comprehensive Transition and Postsecondary (CTP) program.
 As the only one in New York State, and one of just two in the Northeast, VIP is in an elite class of programs for students with Intellectual Disabilities (ID).

 What does this mean?

 - VIP students and their families may apply for specific federal grants: Pell Grants and Federal Supplemental Educational Opportunity Grants (FSEOG).

 - VIP students are eligible for work-study programs: as long as they are not funded by U.S. Department of Labor Youth Program.

 - VIP students and parents can begin filing their Free Application for Federal Student Aid (FAFSA) online.
-There are special FAFSA instructions for CTP students – find out more here.
+There are special FAFSA instructions for CTP students – see below.